-We use Lego to teach you how Agile Organizations work, with no command and control, but instead chapter meetings, tribal treaties, small councils, Leadership as a Service.
+We use blocks and figurines to teach you how Agile Organizations work, with no command and control, but instead chapter meetings, tribal treaties, small councils, Leadership as a Service.
 The game aligns autonomous teams into self-managing streams, and the wit and wisdom of Wildlings …

 You don’t need to have read or watched any “Game of Thrones” related material, we just use castles and dragons as metaphor for real life organisational activities and challenges.

 The simulation gives participants a hands-on experience of using some of the core Agile patterns taught in the XBAP course, including:

 Chapters and Squads

 We’ll keep the squads to the optimum size – just 6, and we’ll give each of the 6 squad members a chapter, and let the chapter meetings cross-link squads:

 - The Artist: metric is geometric and scale symmetry.
 Focuses breadth-first, never losing sight of the whole.